rehmpke/rogerehmpkesite/README.md

 This architecture keeps the project lightweight, predictable, and extremely maintainable.

+### Why Amplify?

+I use AWS Amplify here for simplicity.
+I manage CloudFront and lower-level AWS services in other projects, but for a single-maintainer portfolio, Amplify handles CI/CD, build, and static hosting in one place.
+The deployment workflow stays trivial: push to `master` → build → deploy, with no extra infrastructure to babysit.

 ## 🚀 Development

 ### Start Webpack (asset bundling)

 ```bash
 $ npm run dev
 ```